raghakot/keras-vis/README.md

 - Any other guided image backprop

 This toolkit generalizes all of the above as energy minimization problems with a clean, easy to use, and extendable interface.
-Compatible with both theano and tensorflow backends with 'th'/'tf' image dim orderings.
+Compatible with both theano and tensorflow backends with 'channels_first', 'channels_last' data format.

 ## Quick links
 * Read the documentation at [https://raghakot.github.io/keras-vis](https://raghakot.github.io/keras-vis).